 Federal Regulations (FMCSR)

-FMCSR rules cover hours of service (preventing fatigued driving), drug testing, vehicle maintenance logs, and more.
-When a commercial driver causes a crash, we investigate every possible regulation violation.
+FMCSR rules cover hours of service, drug testing, vehicle maintenance logs, and more.
+When a commercial driver causes a crash, we review the regulations and records that may explain how the collision happened.

 Key Differences